Thomas DeCoud

-Thomas DeCoud (/deɪˈkuː/ day-KOO; born March 19, 1985) is a former American football free safety.
-He played college football for the University of California, Berkeley.
-He was drafted by the Atlanta Falcons in the third round of the 2008 NFL Draft.
-DeCoud currently coaches football at California High School.
+Thomas Levon DeCoud (/deɪˈkuː/ day-KOO; born March 19, 1985) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the California Golden Bears.
+He was selected by the Atlanta Falcons in the third round of the 2008 NFL draft.

-Early years
+Early life

 DeCoud attended Glencove Elementary School and Hogan Senior High School in Vallejo, California, then attended Pinole Valley High School in Pinole, California and was a letterman in football and basketball.
 In football, as a senior, he was an All-ACCAL selection.
 In basketball, he was an All-ACCAL selection.
 DeCoud graduated from Pinole High School in 2003.

 Professional career

 Atlanta Falcons

-DeCoud was drafted by the Atlanta Falcons in the third round of the 2008 NFL Draft.
+DeCoud was selected with the 98th overall pick by the Atlanta Falcons in the third round of the 2008 NFL draft.

 Playing primarily on special teams in 10 games as a rookie, DeCoud recorded 6 tackles (5 solo).
 He had a breakout season the next year as he started all 16 games at free safety and compiled 68 tackles (57 solo), 2 sacks, 2 forced fumbles, 7 pass deflections and 3 interceptions.
 After the season, DeCoud received recognition from USA Today, which listed him on its annual "All-Joe" team.

 In a SportsCenter interview on September 27, 2012, Decoud played the "Meow Game" from the movie Super Troopers.

 Decoud was released from the Falcons on March 11, 2014.